CAVER: Curious Audiovisual Exploring Robot: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We introduced \methodname{}, a robot capable of efficiently and autonomously learning the audiovisual properties of objects.
 By combining a nearest-neighbor retrieval system with uncertainty-driven exploration, \methodname{} can generate impact sounds conditioned on visual input and accelerate the acquisition of acoustic properties compared to naive sampling strategies.
 This enables robots to rapidly acquire auditory knowledge that supports downstream tasks such as sound prediction, material classification, and activity recognition, as demonstrated in our comprehensive evaluation.
-While \methodname{} performs well in all our experiments, it presents several limitations that we plan to explore: 1) \methodname{} does not yet capture continuous sounds (e.g., dragging), 2) it completely separates exploration from inference, and 3) it lacks mechanisms to filter background noise that could distort the learned audiovisual representation.
+While \methodname{} performs well in all our experiments, it presents several limitations that we plan to explore: 1) \methodname{} does not yet capture continuous sounds (e.g., dragging), 2) it completely separates exploration from inference, 3) it lacks mechanisms to filter background noise that could distort the learned audiovisual representation 4) failure states (unsampleable points, mechanical failure during sampling, etc.) are discarded and 5) \methodname{} assumes a ground truth list of objects for visual segmentation.
 Addressing these challenges will enable larger-scale deployments in more open-ended environments, such as homes with diverse objects and ambient conditions, where the benefits of uncertainty-guided exploration are especially critical.
+We also hope further exploration of the audio-visual field will yield appropriate baselines against which to benchmark \methodname{}'s performance.
 Overall, we view \methodname{} as a step toward equipping robots with richer multimodal understanding, bridging vision and audition to support new capabilities and more adaptive, perceptive, and interactive behavior in the real world.